MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.24.md

 (4) *Sport fishing.* We allow sport fishing from boats on designated areas of the refuge.

-(l) *Merced National Wildlife Refuge* - (1) *Migratory game bird hunting.* We allow hunting of goose, duck, coot, snipe, and moorhen on designated areas of the refuge subject to the following conditions:
+(l) *Merced National Wildlife Refuge*—(1) *Migratory game bird hunting.* We allow hunting of goose, duck, coot, snipe, and moorhen on designated areas of the refuge subject to the following conditions:

 (i) You may not possess more than 25 shot shells while in the field once you have left your assigned parking lot or boat launch.